Code-Institute-Submissions/NikolasKotsikos-NikolasKotsikos-OnlineCV/README.md

 #### Acknowledgements

-*   My mentor [Ashish Srivastava](https://www.linkedin.com/in/techieashish/) for inspiring encouraging me throughout the project and nudging me to think out of the box!
+*   My mentor [Ashish Srivastava](https://www.linkedin.com/in/techieashish/) for inspiring encouraging me throughout the project and for challenging me to create a responsive website using only CSS3!
 *   My wife [Lida Dimitriou](https://www.linkedin.com/in/lidadimitriou/) for her immense support and patience!
 *   [Code Institute](https://www.codeinstitute.net) tutors for their helpful feedback.
 *   The [Career Karma](https://www.careerkarma.com) community for their feedback.